 How much is my case worth?

 It is impossible to answer this question precisely without knowing the details of your case.
 However, Indiana caps the amount of damages a family or individual can receive at $30,000 in all wrongful death cases.
 Some expenses that the reward for a wrongful death case can cover include medical bills, funeral expenses, and the amount of money lost by losing the typical income of the deceased person.
-A wrongful death suit cannot compensate you for grief in Indiana.
+In addition, a wrongful death suit cannot compensate you for grief in Indiana.
 However, you could receive compensation for the loss of companionship if a parent or parents file on behalf of a child.

 Why should I seek compensation?